cachatj/sample-pace-data-analytics-ml-ai/docs/main/solutions-deployment.md

 export AWS_SESSION_TOKEN=...
 ```

-2. **Deployment Role as LakeFormation Admin**: Please add the deployment role as an "Administrator" in Lakeformation using following steps.
-This will allow you to successfully configure LakeFormation grants through make targets.
-  - Open AWS LakeFormation service
-  - Click on "Administration -> Administrative roles and tasks" in left navigation panel
-  - Click on "Manage administrators" button
-  - Select "Data lake administrator" radio button
-  - Select the role from "IAM users and roles" drop down
-  - Select "Confirm" button.

-3) **Initialization**: From your terminal, go to the root directory of the DAIVI codebase and execute the following command.
+2) **Initialization**: From your terminal, go to the root directory of the DAIVI codebase and execute the following command.
 This command will run a wizard that will ask you to provide a value for all of the configuration settings documented above.
 It will perform a search/replace on the project files so that they use the values you provide.